Ethical and ultimately indulgent! Feel good with our list of the best gluten free and vegan chocolate Easter eggs!

 Koko Black

 An Aussie favourite and for a good reason!
-Koko Black is an ethical Australian made chocolate brand that’s perfect for Easter 2023.
-Established in 2003, Koko Black are experts when it comes to creating hand-crafted, decadent Belgium couverture chocolate for Aussies to enjoy.
-Guilt free, Koko Black’s range includes a selection of dairy free, gluten free and vegan chocolate Easter eggs in Australia – all with no added preservatives!
-We recommend trying their delicious Caramelised Coconut Dark Chocolate Vegan Easter Egg, or maybe even a Dark Chocolate Vegan Bunny for the little one in your life.
+Koko Black is a gourmet Australian chocolate brand that’s perfect for Easter 2024.
+Established in 2003, Koko Black are experts when it comes to creating handcrafted, decadent Belgium couverture chocolate for Aussies to enjoy.
+Guilt free, Koko Black’s range includes a selection of dairy free, vegan chocolate Easter eggs in Australia – all made from 100% natural ingredients!
+With no artificial flavours, Koko Black also supports 100% sustainably sourced cocoa.

 More info